ABOUT OUR PACK

 DUES AND FUNDRAISING

-Annual Registration - $100 (Pay Online Now!) for the year including BSA Fees, insurance, Scouts’ Life subscription, Pinewood Derby kit, badges/awards, camping adventures and more.
+Annual Registration - Paid annually and includes BSA Fees, insurance, Scouts’ Life subscription, Pinewood Derby kit, badges/awards, camping adventures and more.

 Fundraising – We strongly encourage all scouts to participate in the popcorn sales as this is our only fundraiser.